 Pin or Share for Munich Beer Festival 2022

-I’d love to know how you find Oktoberfest, or whether you have any questions or feedback.
-Just reach out to me in the comments or on social media.
+I’d love to know how you have found this Oktoberfest guide, or whether you have any questions or feedback when you enjoy the celebrations yourself.
+Let me know in the comments or on social media.